How to Make a Free Business Email Address

 In section 2, check that the right hosting plan is selected from the dropdown.
 Then fill out your personal details in section 3, and your billing info in section 4.

-In section 5 of the order form, HostGator will add on some additional services for your account.
-Again, we recommend that you untick everything for now.
-You can add these services later if you need them.
+In section 5 of the order form, HostGator will offer some add-on services for your account.
+I recommend unticking everything for now.
+You can always add these later if you need them.

 Step 3: Create Your Free Business Email Address at HostGator